 A look beyond the Rhineland

 It was Holy Roman emperor Henry VI who held Richard captive for a long time.
-He only released him when Richard’s mother Alienor of Aquitaine delivered the huge ransom.
+He only released him when Richard’s mother Alienor of Aquitaine delivered the enormous ransom.
 Richard also had to send hostages, among them was his nephew Otto, later king Otto IV.
 Yet, Richard had impressed the German nobility.
 Cologne welcomed mother and son with great celebrations and accompanied them to England.
 From now on, the city of Cologne maintained good relations with England and enjoyed trade privileges.

 Late Middle Ages